-If a student's Department deems Probation necessary for a student, the Department sends the student an Academic Probation Letter (see Sample Letter B).
-The letter should indicate:
+If a student's Department deems Probation necessary for the student, the Department sends the student an Academic Probation Letter indicating the following:

-- the standard(s) the student failed to meet and provide a link to the Department's or W. P. Carey's Satisfactory Progress Policy; - what the student needs to accomplish to obtain good standing; - the time frame for doing so (e.g., 9 credit hours or one academic year, whichever comes first); and - failure to meet the satisfactory progress standards will result in a recommendation of dismissal from the degree program. - Removal from Probation: For students placed on probation in a previous semester who have met the conditions of probation, the Department sends a Good Standing Letter (see Sample Letter C).
+The standard(s) the student failed to meet and provide a link to the Department's or W. P. Carey's Satisfactory Progress Policy;

+- what the student needs to accomplish to obtain good standing; - time frame of completion (e.g., 9 credit hours or one academic year, whichever comes first); and - failure to meet the satisfactory progress standards will result in a recommendation of dismissal from the degree program. - Removal from Probation: For students placed on probation in a previous semester who have met the conditions of probation, the Department sends a Good Standing Letter.